Andrey-Pivtorak/NestJS_prisma_SQLite/README.md

 The mock-server directory will be created, node modules and a few other boilerplate files will be installed, and a src/ directory will be created and populated with several core files.

-The structure of src folder:
+The structure of the src folder:
 ```
   src
   |-app.controller.spec.ts